 Pudendal neuralgia is pain originating from the pudendal nerve.
 Pudendal nerve damage can occur following birth due to stretching and compression of this nerve, typically during the pushing phase of labour as the baby's head stretches the muscles of the pelvic floor.
 This can result in long-term pelvic pain.

-The primary symptom of the nerve entrapment is constant or intermittent pain in your pelvic region, including the perineum, vulva and rectum.
+The primary symptom of nerve entrapment is constant or intermittent pain in your pelvic region, including the perineum, vulva and rectum.

-If you suspect you have Pudental Neuralgia, it is important to seek medical advice on how to manage pain.
+If you suspect you have Pudendal Neuralgia, it is important to seek medical advice on how to manage pain.
 Take steps to avoid becoming constipated or straining to use the toilet, eating foods high in fibre, such as fruit and vegetables, wholemeal bread, bran, and drink plenty of water.

 An Episiotomy is a surgical cut made in the perineum and vaginal walls to make the vaginal opening slightly wider for the baby’s head to come through more easily.
 An episiotomy can help speed up delivery if the baby needs to be born quickly or to prevent larger tears that may happen during delivery.